burodepeper/ufo-visual-diff/README.md

 - [ ] Add a 'Loading...' progress indicator
 - [ ] Add an interface to select sources and glyphs to load
+- [ ] Allow config via GET parameters
+- [ ] Allow local .ufo files to be dropped on the screen to set a src